DataDog/libdatadog/CONTRIBUTING.md

 For any urgent matters (such as outages) or issues concerning the Datadog service or UI, contact our support team via https://docs.datadoghq.com/help/ for direct, faster assistance.

-You can submit bug reports concerning `libddprof` by [opening a Github issue](https://github.com/datadog/libddprof/issues/new).
+You can submit bug reports concerning `libdatadog` by [opening a Github issue](https://github.com/datadog/libdatadog/issues/new).
 At a minimum, please provide:

 * A description of the problem
 * Steps to reproduce